aWildOtto/ZombieDigger/README.md

-Mine Seeker - Beta phrase
+Mine Seeker - finished product
 Now refreshed as Zombie Digger!

 Zhixuan(Otto) Hu
 Erbo Shen

-The game has passed the acceptance tests and running properly.
+The game has passed the acceptance tests and is running properly.

 Features:

-All general requirements
+All general requirements: gameplay - scan the blocks in the field to find mines, blocks show the number of mines in the same column and row.
+Find all mines to win.

+Extra features:

 Sound effects when the game starts, mine hit and game finishes.